surbhi2408/Invisible-Cloak/README.md

 # Invisible-Cloak
 This is an Invisible Cloak created using an image processing technique called color detection and segmentation.
-I have used red cloth here.
+I have used red color cloth here.
 We can use any other color of cloth.

 ### Algorithm:
 <ol type="1">